Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 We are moving to the [NativeBase](https://nativebase.io/) component library as part of implementing new app designs.
 [Find the official docs here.](https://docs.nativebase.io/)

+Changing a container/component to NativeBase involves (amongst other things):

+- Using a NativeBase approach (see e.g. the Core Concepts, Features and Theme sections of the [official docs](https://docs.nativebase.io/))
+- Using [the new StaTheme](#theming--approach) set up for NativeBase
+- Removing uses of the old theme
+- Replacing any uses of `styled` from `'styled-components/native'` with NativeBase components and theming
+- Using NativeBase readymade components wherever possible

 Please raise on the Slack channel any questions about how best we can use NativeBase, and how to keep coding approaches / ways of working consistent -- and add to this file updates that might help other people.
 This is especially important while we're in the early stages of figuring it all out.

 ### File locations, naming, moving and deleting